Architectus-Ratiocinationis/Cognitive-Forge-SPIL/README.md

 The Cognitive Forge is a meta-prompt that acts as an automated SPIL prompt engineer.
 It takes a user's natural-language problem and generates a bespoke, fully-featured SPIL prompt tailored to solve it.

 To get started with the Cognitive Forge, see the [**Cognitive Forge Prompt**](cognitive-forge/Cognitive_Forge_Prompt.md).
-The prompt file itself contains the most current version and instructions.
+To use the prompt effectively, you MUST follow the procedure in the white paper section 5.1.

 ---

 ## How to Use

 1.  **Read the White Paper:** To fully understand the power of this methodology, it is highly recommended to start with the [SPIL White Paper](white-paper/SPIL_White_Paper.md).
-2.  **Use the Cognitive Forge:** Follow the instructions in the [Cognitive Forge Prompt](cognitive-forge/Cognitive_Forge_Prompt.md) to generate your own custom SPIL prompts.
+2.  **Use the Cognitive Forge:** Follow the instructions in the white paper section 5.2 [Cognitive Forge Prompt](cognitive-forge/Cognitive_Forge_Prompt.md) to generate your own custom SPIL prompts. **The framework must have the entirety of the SPIL White Paper, and the Cognitive Forge Prompt in the chat session to be able to properly utilize the Cognitive Forge!**
-3.  **Explore the Examples:** See the `examples` directory for demonstrations of how to structure a request and what a generated SPIL prompt looks like.
+4.  **Explore the Examples:** See the `examples` directory for demonstrations of how to structure a request and what a generated SPIL prompt looks like.

 ## Contributing